cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 ### What do LLMs providers value?

 LLMs represent an entirely new consumer of data.
 As such, as a function of the ways in which these models will be used, LLM providers value different things.
-Already, "beyond its mastery of language, GPT-4 [the LLM behind ChatGPT] can solve novel and difficult tasks that span mathematics, coding, vision, medicine, law, psychology and more, without needing any special prompting.
-Moreover, in all of these tasks, GPT-4's performance is strikingly close to human-level performance."
-Conversely, beyond hallucination, what are these systems *not* good at?
+Already, "beyond its mastery of language, GPT-4 can solve novel and difficult tasks that span mathematics, coding, vision, medicine, law, psychology and more, without needing any special prompting.
+Moreover, in all of these tasks, GPT-4's performance is strikingly close to human-level performance."[^18] Conversely, beyond hallucination, what are these systems *not* good at?
 What do they need to be maximally useful and achieve widespread user adoption?
 Finally, how will model providers compensate those that provide the requisite data?

 **New information**: First and foremost, LLMs need to learn new information as detailed above.
 In exchange for this information, model providers could compensate data creators financially.
-For instance, OpenAI might ([continue](https://www.nytimes.com/2023/04/18/technology/reddit-ai-openai-google.html) to) pay Reddit for its forum data, or pay the NYT for the articles that its staff writes.
+For instance, OpenAI might (continue[^39] to) pay Reddit for its forum data, or pay the NYT for the articles that its staff writes.

-**Multi-turn feedback**: Responding to factoid questions is easy; maintaining a coherent and intuitive conversation over multiple "turns" is comparatively more difficult.
+**Multi-turn feedback**: Responding to factoid questions is easy; maintaining a coherent and intuitive conversation over multiple "turns" is comparatively harder.
 As LLMs are increasingly used for conversational use cases, these type of data become more relevant.
 Ironically, the predominant place where these data will likely be created are in human-LLM conversations themselves.
-As such, model providers may offer free usage of their services in exchange for these data, neatly mirroring the "free but invasive but no one cares" models that Facebook and Google refined.
+As such, model providers may offer free usage of their services in exchange for these data, neatly mirroring the "free but invasive but no one cares" playbook that Facebook and Google have perfected.

 **Answering subjective questions**: When answering a subjective question, a model should provide one or many credible viewpoints in response.
 For instance, "Why did the United States experience inflation in 2021 and onward?" should be addressed with the diverse perspectives of capable economists.
 Irrespective of who these economists are chosen to be, it's clear that the "airtime" they will receive will be immense.
-As such, being *the* person featured by *the* LLM offers significant reputational benefits, much like being the top search result on the Google of today.
+As such, being *the* person featured by *the* LLM offers significant reputational benefits, much like being the top search result on Google in years past.

 ### Future compensation models

-Taken together, future compensation models may resemble those current but with a few small changes:
+Taken together, future compensation models might look as follows:

-- **Financial**: Direct payment for data dumps, application usage data, etc. In addition, data providers may achieve royalty (micro) payments every time their data are referenced in a model output.
+- **Financial**: Direct payment for data dumps, application usage data, etc. In addition, data providers may achieve (micro) royalty[^19] payments[^25] every time their data are referenced in a model output.

 - **Reputation**: Becoming *the* response from *the* LLM offers similar benefit to being a "top answer" on today's question-answer sites.
-To wit, GitHub Copilot is [already](https://github.blog/2023-08-03-introducing-code-referencing-for-github-copilot/#:~:text=Today%2C%20we're%20announcing%20a,matching%20public%20code%20on%20GitHub.&text=Make%20more%20informed%20decisions%20about%20the%20code%20you%20use.) implementing such "attribution" features that could achieve this effect.
+To wit, GitHub Copilot is already[^40] implementing such "attribution" features.

 - **Spiritual**: This form of compensation may really change.
-As we "share our unique voice" with the LLM, e.g. a short story that we've written, the model can effectively "impersonate" us forever thereafter?
+As we "share our unique voice" with the LLM, e.g. a short story that we've written, the model can effectively "impersonate" us thereafter—forever.
 Will this "digital immortality" inspire feelings of personal grandeur?
 Or, despair for the fact that we're "no longer needed?"
 Similarly, how will people feel interacting with an intelligence superior to their own?
 These questions are highly uncertain and will find answers in time.

-**Overall, models for data compensation in a world with LLMs will largely remain static.** However, the spiritual experience of contributing data to this model will be novel.
+**Overall, models for data compensation in a world with LLMs will largely remain static.** However, the spiritual experience of contributing data to and interacting with these models will evolve materially, challenging our perceptions of identity, purpose, and place in the digital cosmos.

 ## Will data annotation be lucrative?